 Additional findings from the poll include:

 - Americans are overwhelmed by the speed and volume of information, and the Internet is making it worse.
-Three in four (72%) Americans think the leading cause of information overload is the mix of news and non-news online, including on social media.
-Nearly eight in 10 (78%) think misinformation online is the leading problem with news today.
+68% of Americans think the leading cause of information overload is the mix of news and non-news online, including on social media.
+Three in four Americans (74%) think misinformation online is the leading problem with news today.

 - Americans blame the media for political divisions, but they also see the potential for the media to heal these divides.
-Eighty-four percent of Americans say the media is to blame for political division in this country.
-Still, 84% also say the media can serve as a healing force.
+Eighty-three percent of Americans say the media is to blame for political division in this country.
+Still, 83% also say the media can serve as a healing force.

 - Local news plays a key role in civic engagement.
 People who read and watch local news are more likely to take part in important community issues, like voting.
-Those who follow local news “very closely” are more than twice as likely than those who do not to participate in local elections—81% versus 35%, respectively.
+Those who follow local news “very closely” are more than twice as likely than those who do not to participate in local elections—75% versus 33%, respectively.

 The findings will be discussed at two upcoming virtual events in partnership with the Paley Center.
 The first taking place at 2 p.m. on Aug.
 6. To register, visit paley.me/knight.